The LSCD Benchmark: a Testbed for Diachronic Word Meaning Tasks: Models

 We further provide the possibility of discretizing graded WiC predictions at specified thresholds.
 By default, the thresholds from \citet{Yadav2025xldurel} are used.

 \paragraph{Clustering} (pairwise scores → clusters or contextualized embeddings → clusters).
 The goal of this step is to discover all senses of the target word occurring in the old, or the new corpus, or both of them, i.e., solve the WSI task for all uses retrieved from both corpora.
-Those clustering algorithms that can accept a matrix of similarities or distances between objects instead of object vectors can be applied to both types of inputs to the clustering component (pairwise scores, embeddings).
+Clusters are inferred simultaneously on all usages from old and new corpus.
+The clustering algorithms that can accept a matrix of similarities or distances between objects instead of object vectors can be applied to both types of inputs to the clustering component (pairwise scores, embeddings).
 However, some clustering algorithms require raw object vectors and can be applied to the contextualized embeddings, but not to the pairwise scores.
 For instance, K-Means calculates cluster centroids and needs object vectors to do that.
 The benchmark currently supports correlation clustering \citep{Bansal04} operating on pairwise scores.
 We chose this algorithm as most gold annotations were clustered with this approach \citep[e.g.][]{schlechtweg-etal-2020-semeval}.

 \paragraph{Cluster measures} (clusters → LSCD predictions).
-To solve the binary LSCD tasks, after WSI we search for those clusters that contain only new or only old examples.
+To solve the Binary Change task, after WSI we search for those clusters that contain only new or only old examples.
 Those clusters are viewed as novel or lost senses correspondingly, and the binary labels are predicted accordingly.
 Alternatively, we search for the clusters with at least \textit{M} new examples and at most \textit{K} old examples or vice versa in order to align with the annotation procedure of some LSCD datasets.
-To solve the JSD task, for old and new uses separately we estimate the probability distribution over senses of the target word as the proportions of its uses ended in each cluster.
-Then JSD between two probability distributions is calculated.
-Finally, to solve the COMPARE task we average the indicators that two uses ended in the same cluster for all pairs of uses of the COMPARE type.
+To solve the JSD task, for old and new uses separately we estimate the probability distribution over senses of the target word as the proportions of its uses present in each cluster.
+Then the JSD between the two probability distributions is calculated.